premish1806/Exp-6/README.md

 <br>
 Step 2: Declare variable num
 <br>
-Step 3: Prompt the user to enter an end value
+Step 3: Input the num value from user.
 <br>
-Step 4: Read the value into num
+Step 4: Read the value into num.
 <br>
 Step 5: Loop from i = 1 to i <= num:
 <br>